ShravanJ/ByteWebServer/README.md

 # ByteWebServer
-The world's worst http server
+The world's worst http server.
+Seriously though, this needs a *lot* of work before it can be considered "usable".